 What should I do if I self-harm?

-When telling a friend or loved one, try to avoid focusing on the actual self-harm behaviors and instead put the emphasis on the feelings underlying the situation.
+- When telling a friend or loved one, try to avoid focusing on the actual self-harm behaviours and instead put the emphasis on the feelings underlying the situation.

-Make sure you feel comfortable with who you decide to tell.
-If you wish to tell of professional or family member, perhaps take a friend with you who can provide you with support.
+- Make sure you feel comfortable with who you decide to tell.
+If you wish to tell a professional or family member, perhaps take a friend with you who can provide you with support.

-Case studies have shown that whether a person seeks professional help largely depends on the reaction of their friend when they first disclose that they self-harm.
+Case studies have shown that whether a person seeks professional help largely depends on the reaction of the person when they first disclose that they self harm.
 Therefore, it is important to know what to do in this situation.
-If a friend tells you they self-harm:

 - Show them concern, understanding and support for their feelings.